Please Stop Believing People Can Be Immune to STIs

 "Herd immunity exists for all types of infections," he explained.
 "However, the organisms that cause these STDs are constantly mutating, so herd immunity for a particular strain is useless in terms of protection."

-Myth: Drugs or alcohol directly cause STDs
+Myth: Drugs or alcohol directly cause STDs and STIs

 "Drugs don't typically increase the risk of STDs by themselves," Greenleaf said.
 "However, erectile dysfunction medications increase an individual's likelihood of engaging in sex and, thus, spreading an STD.
 Alcohol and drugs additionally can lower inhibitions, increase a person's likelihood of sexual activity and decrease the immune system, adding to the risks of an STD."